A Guide to Spice: The Drug That's Putting British Students in the Hospital

 Who's Smoking It?

-Despite all this, synthetic cannabis has found a loyal customer base, in the UK at least, among three main groups of people, most of whom are notoriously hard to target with health warnings: young people, homeless heroin users and people locked up in jail.
+Despite all this, synthetic cannabis has found a loyal customer base, in the UK at least, among three main groups of people, most of whom are notoriously hard to target with health warnings: young people, homeless heroin users, and people locked up in jail.

 Kids take the stuff because legal highs are a generational thing, part of a new breed of psychoactive substances including mephedrone that their parents haven't got a clue about.
-They take it because it's cheap, easy to get hold of from your local participating head shop, petrol station, chippie or newsagent, and has an air of legality about it.
+They take it because it's cheap, easy to get hold of from your local participating head shop, petrol station, chippie, or newsagent, and has an air of legality about it.

 A survey of new drug trends published by the charity DrugScope last year identified a rapid rise in the use of the drug by opiate users and street homeless.
 In Birmingham, a homeless charity worker told researchers: "It's a nightmare with our clients.
 When they come in for opiate treatment it's hard to deal with them after they've smoked it.
 They are collapsing in the street.
 One man needed CPR last month.
-Some of them have been hospitalised several times.
-They are using it because it's cheap, it's strong and because those who are out on licence will not go back to jail if they are caught taking them, because they're legal."
+Some of them have been hospitalized several times.
+They are using it because it's cheap, it's strong, and because those who are out on license will not go back to jail if they are caught taking them, because they're legal."

 Synthetic cannabis is all the rage inside Britain's jails.
-Because it doesn't stink like real marijuana it can be easily smoked like roll-ups and, more importantly, it doesn't come up in drug tests.
+Because it doesn't stink like real marijuana, it can be easily smoked like roll-ups and, more importantly, it doesn't come up in drug tests.
 According to the Chief Inspector of Prisons, the drug has resulted in large numbers of inmates being treated in hospital for serious physical and mental health problems.
 In HMP Altcourse in Merseyside, prisoners have nicknamed ambulances "Mambulances" because they are always being called to help inmates who've collapsed from using too much Mamba.